Choosing the Right Website Package

 Are you looking to generate leads from your website?

-Chatbot integration can also help.
-Chatbots, if they're set up properly, can be designed to ask questions, clarify responses, and collect the user's details.
+AI Chatbots: Chatbots can be a huge benefit, but they need to be set up properly, tested thoroughly, and regularly maintained.
+AI Chatbots can be designed to ask questions, clarify responses, and collect the user's details.
 It could then store the information in a database or spreadsheet, or generate emailed notifications.

-It's important to remember that you must seek the user's approval to capture and store their information, but that's a subject not covered in detail here.
+Staying compliant: It's important to remember that you must seek the user's approval to capture and store their information, but compliance such as GDPR is not a subject not covered in any significant detail here.

 Step 2: Assess Your Content Needs and Resources

-Content is a major factor in web design.
+Content is a major factor in web design and in the success of your website.
 Consider the amount and type of content you have (or will need to create) for your site.
 For example:

 Words, images and videos

-Do you have high-quality images, videos, and copy ready to go?
+Do you have high-quality images, videos, and written content ready to give to your web designer?

 If not, a package with a done-for-you